neuralvis/elpa-mirror/melpa/evil-tex-readme.txt

- Useful features for editing (La)TeX in evil-mode
+ Useful features for editing LaTeX in evil-mode